jeremyjmaloney/root-coding-problem/README.md

 For each driver, get the average miles per hour and round it, and round the total number of miles driven.
 If a driver has more than 0 miles, print out a full statement with the drivers name, total miles traveled, and average miles per hour.
 If a driver has zero miles, only print out the driver name and 0 miles.

+## Testing

+I created additional test driver commands and trip commands to test the following:
+1. That invalid trips were being discarded.
+2. That drivers were being sorted correctly based on total number of miles driven.
+3. That total miles and average miles per hour were being rounded accurately.